 - Scholarships awards are intended for individuals during the early years of their career in a respective field.

-- Scholarships are awarded in the fall, take effect in January, and are redeemable for two calendar years.
-Scholarship recipients must claim their awards within two years (e.g. scholarships awarded in November 2011 must be claimed by 31 January 2014).
+- Scholarships are awarded in December, take effect in January, and are redeemable for two calendar years.
+Scholarship recipients must claim their awards within two years (e.g., scholarships awarded in December 2014 must be claimed by 31 January 2017).

-- The decision of the Scholarship Committee is final.
-Because of the large volume of applications, the Committee cannot provide additional information about its decision.
+- The decision of all scholarship committees is final.
+Because of the large volume of applications, the committees cannot provide additional information about its decision.

 - It is the responsibility of scholarship recipients to notify RBS of any changes in contact information that may affect RBS’s ability to reach them during the scholarship award period.
 If, after a reasonable attempt, RBS is unable to contact the recipient, the recipient will forfeit the award, and may risk eligibility for future awards.